S0AndS0/Perinoid_Pipes/ReadMe.md

- (be tempted to) generate a private/public key pare on the target server using this script, however, this would be generally a very discouraged security practice to implement on publicly accessible servers; see Section `Story time` -> `Scenario two` within [`Documentation/`](Documentation/) directory for more information.
+ (be tempted to) generate a private/public key pare on the target server using this script, however, this would be generally a very discouraged security practice to implement on publicly accessible servers; see Section `Scenario two` within [`Documentation/`](Documentation/) directory for more information.
 If only testing then don't forget to delete both keys again and to **not** upload test keys to pubic key servers as that would be a rude use of their services.

 ## Step(s) 2;